hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 Perhaps the questions of "AI" art ethics will force a broader reckoning of some of the problems of "AI" ethics.
 Conversely, if we as a society conclude that it's ok to train models on peoples' data without their consent or involvement—which already happens widely today—then it seems like the same principle should apply to "AI" art models as well (provided the outputs aren't direct copies).

-In a way, the debate over "AI" art reminds me of the debate over [cultural appropriation](https://www.sfchronicle.com/food/restaurants/article/asian-cultural-appropriation-food-sf-soleil-ho-16172795.php), a complex set of conflicting norms around art and different communities that doesn't have an easy answer or resolution; the important issues  get reduced to caricatures.
-I don't think anyone publicly argues anymore that White rock-and-roll is _objectively_ worse than the Black music from which it was originally derived—it's not about the quality of the art, but the way it was produced and who benefitted.
+In a way, the debate over "AI" art reminds me of the [complex debate over cultural appropriation](https://www.sfchronicle.com/food/restaurants/article/asian-cultural-appropriation-food-sf-soleil-ho-16172795.php), a  conflict of norms around art and different communities that doesn't have easy answers or resolution; the important issues get reduced to caricatures.
+Still, I maintain it's about the societal issues: I don't think anyone publicly argues anymore that White rock-and-roll is _objectively_ worse than the Black music from which it was originally derived.
+It's not about the quality of the art, but the way it was produced and who benefitted.